Home » Grand Circle Tour » Lake Powell Bass Fishing in Beautiful Page, Arizona

 Casting Dreams: Super Bass Fishing Adventures on the Beautiful Shores of Lake Powell

-Today, the water is down 102 feet because of drought over the last 3 yrs.
+Today, the water is down 102 feet because of the drought over the last 3 yrs.
 We caught mostly smallmouth bass, largemouth bass, and striped bass.
-Striped bass are very plentiful and they encourage anglers to take as many as they can catch.
+Striped bass are very plentiful, and they encourage anglers to take as many as they can catch.
 I also caught a large catfish.

-Later we saw search and rescue, looking for casualties of a boating accident that had happened the previous morning.
-Tom explained that boaters that rent don’t always know where the shoals lie and unfortunately, many can parish.
-We later learned this was the case with this missing family.
+Later we saw search and rescue looking for casualties of a boating accident that had happened the previous morning.
+Tom explained that boaters who rent don’t always know where the shoals lie and, unfortunately, many can parish.
+Later, we discovered this was what happened to the missing family.
 A reminder to be careful when running a boat on an unfamiliar body of water.

 Lake Powell Bass Fishing and the Enchanting Antelope Canyon Adventure in Page, Arizona

 Tom provided a small lunch provided by his wife and lots of water to drink.
 On the return trip, the water in the canyon was really rough.
-The wake of the many boats bounces from canyon wall to canyon wall as it bounces back and forth with nowhere to go.
+The wakes of the many boats echo off canyon walls.
 Much like a bathtub.

-We were running late, however, Tom took us on a run at Antelope Canyon.
+Even though we were late, Tom still took us running up Antelope Canyon.
 The ride was spectacular; the walls were vertical on either side and closing in the further up the canyon we went.
-Tom kept the Ranger boat on plane as we ran up the Canyon.
+Tom kept the Ranger boat on plane as we ran up the canyon.
 Luckily, we never saw another boat.

 This was one of the best highlights of our trip.
 As we continued through the main lake channel, the water was a bit better, not as much chop.
 Tom did not return immediately to the marina.
 Instead, he took us up a smaller canyon near the marina, where we had a few more smallmouths before ending our day.
 I highly recommend Best of the West Guide Service if you plan to hire a guide for bass fishing on Lake Powell near Page, Arizona.